calebljl/CODE_EXP_project1/git_commands.md

 alternative: `git checkout testing` but `switch` is recommended
 must commit / stash all changes before you're allowed to switch to diff branch

-`git checkout -b iss53`
+`git checkout -b testing`
 to create new branch and switch to it at the same time

 ![alt text](branch.png)

-`git log --oneline --decorate --graph --all` graph of branching
+`git log --oneline --decorate --graph --all`
+graph of branching

-- type `wq` to exit graph
+type `wq` to exit graph

+`git merge hotfix`
+simple "fast-foward" merge back into main branch

+`git branch -d hotfix`
+delete branch if no longer needed